bewillcott/flogging/README.md

 ## Coverage Report

 I have included the latest test coverage report, generated by `llvm-cov` and `llvm-cov-pretty`.\
-It is located here: [coverage report].
+It is located here: <a href="https://bewillcott.github.io/flogging/coverage" title="Click here to open Report" target="_blank">coverage report</a>.

 ## History